tengcharmaine/tp/docs/DeveloperGuide.md

     * Pros: Shorter command to type to add a patient.
     * Cons:
       * We must ensure that the implementation of each individual commands is correct.
-      * Might not have all the relevant information of the patients.
+      * Might not have all the relevant information of patients.
 Messy to keep track.

 **Aspect: Display of new contact when command is successful:**
 * Current choice: Displays the new contact with relevant patient information in ClinicMate.